Alexander Schmorell: Military service

-After his Abitur (equivalent to high level High School diploma), he was called into the Reich Labour Service (Reichsarbeitsdienst) and then into the Wehrmacht (German Army during the Nazi era).
+After his Abitur (equivalent to high level high school diploma), he was called into the Reich Labour Service and then into the Wehrmacht.
 In 1937, he volunteered to join the Wehrmacht.
-At the last moment, however, he had second thoughts and refused to swear the Hitler Oath.
-Surprisingly, he was still allowed to join the Wehrmacht.
-In 1938, he took part in the Anschluss (the Nazi Annexation of Austria) and eventually in the invasion of Czechoslovakia.
+At the last moment, however, he had second thoughts and refused to swear the Hitler Oath, yet was still allowed to join.
+In 1938, he took part in the Anschluss (the Nazi annexation of Austria) and eventually in the invasion of Czechoslovakia.

 Work in the White Rose, Summer 1942

 After his military service, the artistically gifted Alexander Schmorell began studies in medicine in 1939 in Hamburg.
 In the autumn of 1940, he returned with his student corps to Munich where he came to know Hans Scholl, whom he met through Christoph Probst, his life-long friend.

-In June 1942, Schmorell, together with Hans Scholl, began the Nazi Resistance Movement "The White Rose".
+In June 1942, Schmorell, together with Hans Scholl, began the Nazi resistance movement "The White Rose".
 Their form of resistance was simple but dangerous: writing leaflets.
 Quoting extensively from the Bible, Aristotle and Novalis, as well as Goethe and Schiller, the iconic poets of German bourgeoisie, the leaflets appealed to what Schmorell and Scholl considered the German intelligentsia, believing that these people would be easily convinced by the same arguments that also motivated the authors themselves.
 These leaflets were left in telephone books in public phone booths, mailed to professors and students, and taken by courier to other universities for distribution.

 Deployment to Russia, July–November 1942

 In June 1942, male students at the Ludwig Maximilian University were required to deploy to the Eastern Front over Summer break.
-Schmorell, along with Hans Scholl, Willi Graf, and Jurgen Wittenstein, served as medics on the Russian Front from June to November 1942.
+Schmorell, along with Hans Scholl, Willi Graf, and Jurgen Wittenstein, served as medics in the 252nd Infantry Division in the Gzhatsk area of the Russian Front from June to November 1942.
 During this time, White Rose activities ceased, and were not continued until the medics came home from the deployment.

 While in Russia, Schmorell felt like he was at home.
 Although he had been born in Russia, he had no memories of his homeland, as he had emigrated when he was only four years old.
 In Russia, Schmorell, Scholl, Graf, and Wittenstein would sneak out of camp at night and would gather at the home of Russian peasants, where Schmorell and his friends would take part in Russian festivities.

 In August 1942, Schmorell came down with diphtheria.
-At first, he didn't tell his father and stepmother, as he didn't want to burden them.
+At first, he did not tell his father and stepmother, as he did not want to burden them.
 He only told them of his sickness after he had recovered.

 Schmorell and his friends left Russia on 31 October 1942.
 Schmorell, who had become infatuated with Russia, considered deserting the Wehrmacht, but decided against it.
 They returned to Munich on 5 November 1942.

-Work in the White Rose, November 1942–January 1943
+Work in the White Rose, November 1942 – January 1943

 In December 1942, Schmorell, along with Hans Scholl, sought contact with Professor Kurt Huber.
 Together in 1943 they wrote the fifth leaflet, "Aufruf an alle Deutschen!" ('Appeal to all Germans!'), which Schmorell then distributed in Austrian cities.